ryanbrandt/twitterClassifier/README.md

 4) JQuery & AJAX
 5) Sentiment data from Kaggle and the NLTK Corpora Library!

-I have a mini-deployment live at http://ryanbrandt.pythonanywhere.com/
+I have a mini-deployment live at https://twitter-classifier-app.herokuapp.com/

-Unfortunately, PythonAnywhere couldn't suppport the size of my model, so this is a reduced version and is not as accurate--I intend to deploy the full version in the near future with some updates